 Data in this area plan is current as of April 16, 2019.
-Any general plan amendments approved subsequent to that date are not reflected in this area plan and must be supported by their own environmental documentation.
+Any general plan amendments approved subsequent to approval of this plan that date are not reflected in this area plan and must be supported by their own environmental documentation.
 A process for incorporating any applicable portion of these amendments into this area plan is part of the General Plan Implementation Program.